Year 1: Cherry and Elm 2020 - 2021

-Our PE day for Spring term is Tuesday.
+Our PE day for Summer term is Friday.
 Your child will need to come into school already in their PE kit.
 This consists of a yellow Pinehurst t-shirt, navy shorts and a pair of black pumps or trainers.

 At Pinehurst Primary School, we aim to provide a broad and balanced curriculum that provides the children with opportunities to Experience, Excel and Enjoy.
 We aim to foster a lifelong love of learning, through delivery a twenty first century education.
 A cross-curricular approach to learning encourages the children to be independent, reflective learners and responsible citizens.
 We work closely with parents to support children’s learning.

 English and Maths skills that we will be developing in Year 1